03/30/2025 - Racing Lagoon

 Pseudoregalia is one of the most gorgeous games I've played in recent memory.
 Let me be clear on this point: I see beauty as entirely independent of graphics quality and fidelity.
 What's important is not the detail, but rather the intention behind the visual design of a game.
 With that made clear, Pseudoregalia, wielding graphics reminiscent of the nintendo 64, has visuals which have managed to worm themselves deep into my head.

 To start, Sybil's animations are quite pleasantly expressive.
 Each attack and movement ability pulls her into a distinct and dynamic pose, helping to solidify without words that she's a confident fighter who navigates her environment with a natural grace and ease (even if you play in a hardly graceful manner).
 One of my favorite animations is the high jump, which has a very satisfying squash on the slam down and stretch on the actual jump.
-I also quirte the one-footed pose while she stands at the very top of any pole, the wall kick, and that forward leaning jump she performs on a successful kick directly away from a wall.
+I also quite like the one-footed pose while she stands at the very top of any pole, the wall kick, and that forward leaning jump she performs on a successful kick directly away from a wall.
 Such good animations mean it's just as satisfying to watch the tiny goat lady bounce around the world as it is to actually chain said bouncing effectively.

 The environments are the real draw to the game for me though, and most definitely my favorite aspect.